Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: The

 \section{The \systemFullNameTitle{}}

-Contrary to prior research, which explores partial automation implementations in ad hoc video games~\cite{cimolino2021role,hwang2017game,cimolino2023automation,medeiros2015developing}, we developed the \systemFullName{} as a research probe for investigating shared control in real-world scenarios with existing commercial third-party video games.
-Specifically, since we aim to explore how user experience differs between human cooperation and partial automation, \system{} was built to support all shared control interaction modalities already presented in prior literature~\cite{loparev2014introducing,sykownik2017exploring,rozendaal2010exploring,gonccalves2021exploring,ahmetovic2025shared,medeiros2015developing,cimolino2021role,cechanowicz2014improving}.
-In this section, we identify the key requirements of \system{} by analyzing prior implementations of shared control, and we describe the main features of the framework.
-Throughout the analysis, we also explain how \system{} can support all the partial automation scenarios captured by Cimolino and Graham's taxonomy~\cite{cimolino2022two}, showing that our framework enables rapid experimentation of different partial automation configurations.
-Details on how \system{} was implemented as a standalone application are available in Appendix~\ref{appendix:implementation}, while the source code is publicly available\footnote{\url{https://anonymous.4open.science/r/GamePals-B88B}}.
+This section describes the framework features implemented in \system{} and used in our study.
+Implementation details are reported in Appendix~\ref{appendix:implementation}, and the source code is publicly available\footref{fn:source-code}.

-\subsection{Seamless Integration of Human Cooperation and Partial Automation}
+\subsection{\revisionCHI{Seamless Integration of Human Cooperation and Partial Automation}}

-Commercial human cooperation systems~\cite{xboxControllerAssist,ps5AccessController,titanTwo} support third-party video games, but limit the number of players to a \textbf{human pilot} and a \textbf{human copilot}.
-Instead, prior work in the literature explored more flexible human cooperation modalities, also applied to more than two players~\cite{rozendaal2010exploring,loparev2014introducing}.

-Conversely, for partial automation, there are no general commercial solutions applicable to third-party video games.
-Instead, some video games directly implement partial automation for specific tasks~\cite{callOfDuty,forzaMotorsportAccessibility,bayonetta,bayonetta2,marioKart,kingdomComeDeliverance}.
-For example, in Mario Kart~\cite{marioKart}, the acceleration can be entirely delegated to the software copilot, while the human copilot controls all other game actions.
-Partial automation is also investigated in prior research~\cite{cimolino2021role,gonccalves2021exploring}.
-However, these solutions are also not applicable to third-party games, as they are typically used with specifically crafted games.

-\system{} generalizes prior commercial and research shared control approaches by supporting all possible configurations: with one or more human players and zero or more software players.
-Each human player can either act as a \textbf{human pilot} or a \textbf{human copilot}, while the software player acts as a \textbf{software copilot} that supports the other players by controlling some game actions.
-Human cooperation is supported out of the box for any video game, while partial automation requires a game-specific adaptation (Section~\ref{ssec:third-party}).
+Unlike existing shared control systems, \system{} supports both human cooperation and partial automation, with all possible player configurations: one or more human players and zero or more software players.
+Human cooperation is supported out of the box for any video game, while partial automation requires game-specific adaptations (Section~\ref{ssec:third-party}).